geoffwi40/CleaningDataProject/README.md

 ###Methodology to create the data set

-My intention was to produce a single file which contained the both the train and test datasets with rows comprising the participant number, the activity type (text, *not* ID's) and the means of each of the mean and standard deviations.
+My intention was to produce a single data set (in the wide style) which contained the both the train and test datasets with rows comprising the participant number, the activity type (text, *not* ID's) and the means of each of the mean and standard deviations.
 Note: this did **not** also include the Meanfrequencies.
 This data set was to abide by the principles of a tidy data and has

 1. One variable per column
 2. Each measurement on a different row